Application Deadline Extended for the 4th Drone Show Competition Until October 30

 New Application Deadline: October 30!

-This extended deadline offers contestants more time to perfect their entries and participate in one of the most prestigious Drone Show Competitions.
-In 2023, participants can submit applications in 8 nominations, one of which, "Best Drone Show Animation," requires the preparation of a particular project for the competition.
+This extended deadline offers contestants more time to perfect their entries and participate in one of the most prestigious drone show competitions.
+In 2023, participants can submit applications in 8 nominations, one of which, "Best Drone Show Animation," requires the preparation of a special project for the competition.

 To apply for participation in the "Best Drone Show Animation" category, participants should use specialized software like Blender to create thematic animations featuring two or more figures with transitions.
 The themes for this year's nomination include: